-Recently we’ve been talking a lot about what we learned during the first few years of our Virtual Business Incubator.
-A program that has helped activate over 100+ businesses, in 60 rural communities across EVERY region of Nova Scotia (and beyond) in just 24 months.
+We’ve recently talked a lot about what we learned during the first few years of our Virtual Business Incubator.
+A program that has helped activate over 100+ businesses in 60 rural communities across EVERY region of Nova Scotia (and beyond) in just 24 months.

+Our program resonated with people, and we wanted to know what it was!
 From 2018 to 2020, we had over 450 applications for 200 spots.
-Something about our program really resonated with people and we wanted to know what it was!
-When we interviewed everyone who participated in these first few cohorts the vast majority revealed an interesting fact:
+When we interviewed everyone who participated in these first few cohorts, the vast majority revealed an interesting fact:

-The reason they felt this way is because they felt the resources in their community weren’t “for them”–ie. they didn’t “feel” like entrepreneurs and felt that existing programs were meant for people with “real” businesses.
+They felt this way because they felt the resources in their community weren’t “for them”–ie. They didn’t “feel” like entrepreneurs and felt that existing programs were meant for people with “real” businesses.

 To repeat: this wasn’t a minority opinion.
 This is how most of the people we spoke to felt.
 How many hundreds and thousands of people felt this way?
-What this insight told us is that there is a MASSIVE pool of untapped talent sitting on the sidelines in every rural community.
+This insight tells us that there is a MASSIVE pool of untapped talent sitting on the sidelines in every rural community.

 The Magic Word To Unlock Rural Communities: Approachability.

 Entrepreneurs need to know that their local resources are ABSOLUTELY designed for them.
 There are a few different ways we can communicate that message.